How to sell your home and make a faster, more profitable sale

 If your kitchen cabinet doors are in bad shape or outdated, consider replacing the door panels.
 It's easier and less expensive than replacing the entire cabinets.

 With refacing, the boxes and frames of your existing cabinets are kept intact.
 You can buy doors already finished or refinish your own.
-DON'T reface the cabinets if the frames are in bad shape, though.
+DON'T reface kitchen cabinets if the frames are in bad shape.

 Painting kitchen cabinets and walls a light neutral color can create the illusion of more space in a small kitchen.

-A fresh coat of paint is often the remedy for reviving tired and dingy kitchen cabinets.
-This job is not for the faint of heart, though!
+A fresh coat of paint is often the remedy for reviving a tired and dingy kitchen.
 You must remove all the cabinet doors and hardware, sand, prime, dust, paint, sand again then paint your final coat.

 Below is a great video showing you how to paint your kitchen cabinets the right way.
 Video by Jennifer Stagg.

 When choosing knobs and pulls for your cabinets, stick to neutrals like polished nickel, satin and brushed finishes.
-Avoid brassy tones or cutesy hardware that may only appeal to you.
+Avoid brassy tones or "taste specific" hardware that may appeal only to a few.

 Watch the video below by alchemyfineliving to learn how to fill hardware holes.

-Home buyers have become very demanding about their kitchen countertop preferences these days, preferring granite, marble or quartz over less expensive options.
+After you declutter you kitchen, it's time to think about your countertops.
+Home buyers have become very demanding in their kitchen countertop preferences these days, preferring granite, marble, or quartz over less expensive options.

 If your kitchen countertops are in dire need of replacement, consider a precut slab of granite, Silestone or CaesarStone.
 These products are available at much lower cost at Home Depot, Lowe’s, and other home improvement stores.

-Most home improvement stores provide installation services, or instructions on how to do-it-yourself.
-For more information on affordable kitchen countertops, go to www.homedepot.com or www.lowes.com .
+Most home improvement stores provide installation services or instructions on how to do-it-yourself, as well.

 For a high-end look without the maintenance of marble, try engineered quartz countertops.
 They look beautiful and the surface is nonporous and durable.

 I always think a kitchen looks incomplete without a backsplash, in the same way that a woman's outfit needs accessories to complete it.
-Adding a backsplash will add color and texture to a kitchen and make clean up easier.
+Adding a backsplash will add color, texture, and sparkle to a kitchen and make clean up easier.

 A kitchen backsplash doesn't have to be fancy.
 Affordable and classic subway tile will enhance any kitchen decor.

-Adding new and MATCHING kitchen appliances will bring a higher return for sellers, so get rid of old ones that make your kitchen look dated and tired.
-They don't have to be expensive, just clean and matching.
-Home buyers will appreciate that.
+MATCHING kitchen appliances will bring a higher return for sellers, so get rid of old ones that make your kitchen look dated and tired.
+They don't have to be expensive, just clean and functional.
+If you don't do anything else in your kitchen, get matching appliances!
+Many a buyer has walked away from a home with mismatched appliances.

 If you can't afford to replace outdated kitchen appliances, try re-facing the fronts with an affordable sheet of stainless-steel film.
 EZ Instant Makeover offers a high quality vinyl film that will stick to the surface of any smooth-faced appliance you wish to update.